Janice Thwaites

 (click for large image)

 When I recommenced my studies at Winchester School of Art in 2004, I was looking to develop work relating to a specific site.
 I decided to use The Rope Store on Newport Quay, on the Isle of Wight.
-This is an interesting building that is both a gallery and also The Friends Meeting House, where the Quakers meet every Sunday.
+This building is part of Quay Arts and is used as a gallery.
+It is also The Friends Meeting House where the Quakers meet every Sunday for prayers.
 They often cover up the art on display, as some of the work on show may distract from prayer.
-I found this exciting because the artwork covered created another set of shapes and forms.
-Also in this space, hidden within the wall, are a library and a kitchen.
+I found this exciting because artwork covered create d another set of shapes and forms.
+I became interested in the idea of covering and concealing, hiding, revealing and exposing.

-I liked the idea of covering and concealing, hiding, revealing, and exposing.
-The dock, visible from the windows, is tidal.
-The water covers and then exposes, altering the view, and the reflections of the water, inside the building.
+The dock is visible from the Rope Store windows, it is tidal.
+The water covers and exposes, altering the view from within.
+There are reflections of the water inside the building.

 (click for large image)